Learn - Anonymous Ancestors

 Holladay Studio shot the image for the 1926 Durham Chamber of Commerce publication, Durham, North Carolina: A Center of Industry and Education.
 Learn more at Digital Durham.

 Hugh Mangum Portraits: The photographs above the panorama give the exhibition its name.
 These portraits were taken by photographer Hugh Mangum, and while their names have been lost to history, they connect us to the people of Durham’s past.
 Itinerant photographer Hugh Mangum was born on Main Street in Durham in 1877.
 His family later left what was a burgeoning industrial town to live at West Point on the Eno.
 Throughout his adult life, Mangum traveled throughout the Southeast taking pictures.
 He set up many temporary studios, and several permanent ones in North Carolina and Virginia.
-Mangum’s portraits show a remarkable range of people; many of his photographs were taking using the Penny Picture Camera, which created inexpensive portraits.
+Mangum’s portraits show a remarkable range of people; many of his photographs were taken using the Penny Picture Camera, which created inexpensive portraits.

 Further Resources about Hugh Mangum: